MikeRG/Multi-Screen/README.md

-Display the user login and cell statistics on two screens.
+Display the user login and cell statistics on separate screens.